Strasburg Presbyterian Church

 Strasburg Presbyterian Church is a historic Presbyterian church in Strasburg, Virginia, US.

 Location

 The building is located at 325 South Holliday Street.
+It is a contributing property to the Strasburg Historic District.

 History

 The church was built in 1830.
 It is the oldest church in Shenandoah County.
-It is also the oldest building still standing in Strasburg.
+It is also the oldest church building still standing in Strasburg.
 Its first pastor was Reverend William Henry Foote.

 During the American Civil War of 1861–1865, the building was used as a hospital for the Confederate States Army and the Union forces.
 There is an adjacent cemetery which contains Confederate soldier graves.

 A school building was added to the church in 1926.

 The church building survived a fire in 2011.